 History students are required to read widely, to think critically and to strengthen their skills in research, writing and speaking.
 They learn to organize and analyze textual, visual, and oral sources while honing their ability both to tell a story and to develop an argument.
 History provides a framework and a context for insights from other disciplines and in this sense is one of the foundation disciplines of a liberal education, supplying coherence and continuity to information that might otherwise be fragmented and disjointed.

 Gain a Global Perspective

 The History faculty bring an international perspective to their work and have led student trips to such destinations as Ghana, Germany, Poland, Gambia, France and Switzerland.
 In addition, History majors often study abroad at foreign universities.
-In recent years, our students have enrolled in programs in China, Sweden, Italy, Japan, New Zealand, France, Romania, Dubai, Morocco, Thailand and Great Britain.
+In recent years, our students have enrolled in programs in China, Sweden, Italy, Japan, New Zealand, France, Malta, Turkey, Belgium, Romania, Morocco, Thailand and Great Britain.